 Of course, there is a flip side to every coin and there are some aspects of WordPress that could be improved.
 Fortunately, improving them is pretty simple.
 I’ll address some common misconceptions about WordPress for business websites in a later post.

 A website for a business is an important decision and a sizable investment, and taking a step back to really think about the big picture is necessary to ensure it’s a successful endeavor.
 Looking at it from a business owner’s perspective allows us to justify using WordPress for every project that we work on.
 We choose WordPress for business websites because it is widely adopted, versatile, and cost-effective.
 And we love working with it.
 It’s a win-win.

-Still have questions about using WordPress for your business website?
-Post them in the comments or shoot me an email, and I’ll do my best to answer them.
+If you still have questions about using WordPress for your business website, post them in the comments or shoot me an email, and I’ll do my best to answer them.